CONTEXT

 To reduce development time, a design system was implemented

-As a startup, we needed to move quickly—not just in design, but in development as well.
-To support this pace, I created a design system while building out the mid-fidelity prototypes, ensuring consistency and making the handoff to developers more efficient.
+As a startup, speed was critical in both design and development.
+To support this, I created a design system while building mid-fidelity prototypes, ensuring consistency and streamlining the handoff to developers.

 CONNECTING IT ALL TOGETHER (2 Weeks Left)